apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 Support for [Multifactor Authentication Trusted Device/Browser](../mfa/Multifactor-TrustedDevice-Authentication.html) is now extended to also include [U2F](../mfa/FIDO-U2F-Authentication.html).
-Furthermore, a number of new administrative actuator endpoints are presented to report back on the registered devices
+Furthermore, a number of new administrative actuator endpoints are presented to report back on the registered devices or delete/deregister devices.

 ### Authentication Actuator Endpoints

 A number of new [administrative actuator endpoints](../installation/Configuring-Authentication-Components.html) are presented to report back on the registered authentication handlers and policies.

+### DynamoDb Storage for U2F Multifactor Authentication

+[U2F Multifactor Authentication](../mfa/FIDO-U2F-Authentication.html) devices can now be stored in DynamoDb instances.

 ### Gradle Remote Build Cache